 - The use of slow growing breeds or limitation of the average daily weight gain

-- Increased seating area for appropriate resting.
+- Elevated areas and perches for appropriate resting.

 - Outside air conditioning area adjacent to the stable (winter garden).